-This braised short rib recipe is the most delicious, comforting and cozy meal for the winter months.
+This braised short rib stew recipe is the most delicious, comforting and cozy meal for the winter months.
+Add the Gorgonzola Polenta and it’s out of this world!
 Trust me!

-It’s it every shred of the tender beef that’s falling off the bone.
+It’s in every shred of the tender beef that’s falling off the bone.

 It’s in every slice of caramelized onion, and in the soft, sweet carrots.